image-js/image-js-docs/docs/Basics/Working with ROIs.md

 :::
 Let's take a look at a real life example.
-ImageJS not only works with simple processing but it also specializes in advanced analysis of ROIs on scientific images.
-Here you have an image of cells under electron microscopy magnified at 1px = 0.2727 nm.
+Here you have an image of cells under electron microscopy magnified where 1px = 0.2727 nm.
+Let's say we want to get the data about all the cells presented on the image and calculate their Feret diameters.

 ![input image](./roiImages/inputImage.png)

+It can be done with with following code:

 ```ts
 import { Image, fromMask } from 'image-js';